Time to dust off the ol' blog...

 They had to go to Spokane right away

 or he might not make it.
-He might not make it?
+He

 I ask myself why and cry over the words brain and tumor